Judgments can have a huge, lasting impact on your credit score, giving you major difficulty in obtaining credit cards or loans.

 Luckily, it is possible to have them removed before the usual end date.
 Find out everything you need to know about judgments, how they affect your credit score, and how you can get them removed even before they expire.

 A civil judgment refers to a ruling made by a court during a lawsuit.
 In many cases, people have judgments because of unpaid collections or other financial obligations.
 These judgments show up on your credit report as a public record placed there by the credit bureaus.

 Public records can be seen by anyone and are collected by the credit bureaus in order to show future lenders your credit history.
 It’s basically a decision by the court describing the result of the lawsuit.

 How does a judgment affect your credit score?

 A judgment is one of the most damaging things to have on your credit report.
 Unlike collections, which involve a dispute between two private parties and are almost always handled privately, a judgment occurs when there is a court-ordered mandate to repay a debt.

 This can occur in situations such as failure to pay child support, alimony, or civil and small claims lawsuits.

-If you have a judgment on your credit reports, your score will be lower and potential creditors will be hesitant to loan you money because they can’t trust that you’ll repay the debt.
-Even if you are lucky enough to get a new credit card or loan, you can expect some of the highest interest rates on the market.
+If you have a judgment on your credit reports it will lower your credit score.
+Potential creditors will be hesitant to loan you money because they can’t trust that you’ll repay the debt.
+Even if you are able to get a new credit card or loan, you can expect some of the highest interest rates on the market.

 How long does a judgment stay on your credit report?